Our Team

 Our Board

-MobileActive.org is currently a project of the Nonprofit Technology Network, pending our nonprofit status in the United States, anticpated to be completed in 2010.
+MobileActive.org is a corporation in the state of Delaware.
+We are currently a project of the Nonprofit Technology Network, pending our nonprofit status in the United States.
 For more about NTEN and its board, which governs MobileActive.org, please go to NTEN's web site.